jackson-mejia/academic-kickstart/content/authors/admin/_index.md

   url: "http://users.econ.umn.edu/~erm/HHEIscholars.php"

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a consulting analyst at Accenture and a research assistant to Professors Anmol Bhandari and Ellen McGrattan at the Heller-Hurwicz Institute at the University of Minnesota.
-My research interests include macroeconomics, cororate taxation, and political economy.
+My research interests include macroeconomics, cororate taxation, and political economics.

 interests:
 - Macroeconomics